 Madeline Island is also home to the LaPointe Center Art Guild and Gallery, an umbrella arts organization partly funded by the Wisconsin Arts Board.
 With the help of the Arts Board, grants are given every year to artists seeking to make a one-of-a-kind impression with their artistry.
 In addition, the LaPointe Center shelters the Madeline Island Radio Hour, the Opera Guild, the Madeline Island Book Club, their own art gallery and the Positivity Children’s Theater, performing an annual locally written childrens’ play.

 In addition to the four major art institutions who make their home on Madeline Island, there are a number of independent galleries and shops featuring local and regional work by many artists.
-Prominent among them are Bell St. Gallery and Woods Hall Craft Shop to name just two.
+Prominent among them are Bell Street Gallery and Woods Hall Gallery and Studios to name just two.
 Between these two alone, more than 100 artists are represented.
 Bell Street Gallery features the work of many local and regional artists, artist demonstrations, and “Paint and Sip” evenings in the Art Bar, the islands most cozy wine bar.

 We also have Madeline Island Candles, made from renewable soy and created on the island by the Madeline Island Candle Company.
 They also hold soap making demonstrations and flower arranging seminars, in addition to strolls through their amazing garden!